dschwen/jszip/README.md

 jzip.js
 =======

-An interactive fiction Z-Machine interpreter top play Infocom-style text adventures in your browser.
+An interactive fiction Z-Machine interpreter to play Infocom-style text adventures in your browser.

 Jzip.js is based on an emscripten cross-compilation of the commandline Z-Machine interpreter [jzip](http://jzip.sourceforge.net/).
 On top of that I added a whole bunch of functions to make playing in the webbrowser more convenient.